 Oh, sure, we like salads.
 We’ll eat our broccoli happily.
 And we even take cod liver oil without complaint.
 But bring on the meat and we’re doing the Cha Cha Cha caveman style.

 One of our favorite dinners is Pepper Steak with Gravy.
-When the toddler pushes aside everything else and reaches for the steak, we know we’ve got a good thing going.
+And when the toddler pushes aside everything else and reaches for the steak, we know we’ve got a good thing going.

 Marinated Pepper Steak with Gravy (gluten-free, candida-diet)